Sabarmati Riverfront: History

 The construction began in 2005.
 The heavy engineering, land reclamation and sewage system was completed at the cost of ₹900 crore.
 The 11.5 km long lower promenades on both banks are completed and some of its section were opened to the public on 15 August 2012.
 It was inaugurated by then state Chief Minister Narendra Modi.
 The waterfront is gradually opened to public as and when facilities are finished.
 Various facilities are actively under construction since then.
 Total ₹1152 crore were spent on the project by 2014.
 By November 2019, the ₹1400 crore were spent.

-The Chinese leader, Xi Jinping and his wife Peng Liyuan visited Sabarmati riverfront with prime minister of India Narendra Modi on 17 September, 2014.
+The Chinese leader, Xi Jinping and his wife Peng Liyuan visited Sabarmati riverfront with prime minister of India Narendra Modi on 17 September 2014.

-Riverfront
+Riverfront Phase 1

+The average width of the river channel was 382 m and the narrowest cross-section 330 m.
+It is uniformly narrowed to 263 m.
+The project claims to have engineered the narrowing of the river without affecting its flood carrying capacity.

+Flood plains, also referred to as floodplains, are lands bordering rivers and streams that are normally dry but get covered with water during floods.
+Buildings or other structures placed in flood plains can be damaged by floods.
+Development in flood plains, which includes construction of buildings; footings of bridges; or bunds, changes the pattern of water flow and increases flooding and flood damage on adjacent property by blocking the flow of water and increasing the width, depth, or velocity of flood waters.